 How might local councils help to educate, recognise and reward kids, households and businesses to generate less waste?

 How might local government collaborate to provide quality, discoverable and consumable data that supports citizens and businesses to generate less waste?

 A workshop was held in October 2019 to explore how the six solutions might be combined into a single program to encourage waste minimisation.
 Further program development is now underway to secure support for implementation in 2020.

-MAV Technology is seeking expressions of interest from rural and regional councils to host MAVHACK on 29-30 August or 2-3 September 2019, as a feature event of the Victorian Government’s Digital Innovation Festival.
+MAV Technology is seeking expressions of interest from rural and regional councils to host MAVHACK on either 27 & 28 August 2020 or 31 August & 1 September 2020, as a feature event of the Victorian Government’s Digital Innovation Festival.
 MAVHACK is an exciting, inspiring and colourful event that brings together subject matter experts and service users from councils, business, government, academia and the community to work over two days to find new approaches to address specific community pain points.
-Two councils/regions will be selected to host MAVHACK 2019, to explore two of the sector priorities identified in the MAV Strategic Plan 2019-21.
+Two councils/regions will be selected to host MAVHACK 2020, to explore two of the sector priorities identified in the MAV Strategic Plan 2019-21.

 In partnership with the DIF and other event sponsors, MAV Technology will provide: